ethereum/populus/docs/dev_cycle.intro.rst

 **geth**: The official implemntation of an Ethereum blockchain node, written in Go

-**gas**: The price that users pay to run computational actions on the blockchain (deploying a new contract, send money, run a contract function, storage)
+**gas**: The price that users pay to run computational actions on the blockchain (deploying a new contract, send money, run a contract function, storage, memory)

 **mainnet**: The Ethereum blockchain

 **testnet**: An Ethereum blockchain for testing.
-It behaves exactly as mainnet, but you don't use real to pay for the Ether and the gas
+It behaves exactly as mainnet, but you don't use real Ether to send money and pay for the gas

 **Local chain**: A blockchain that runs localy, has it's own blocks, and does not sync to any other blockchain.
 Useful for development and testing